Jack Murphy (Irish politician): 1957 general election

 The fall of the government on 4 February 1957, due to the withdrawal of support by Seán MacBride's Clann na Poblachta, led to the 1957 general election and provided an opportunity for the UPC to dramatically escalate their protests.
 Seeing the need to put employment on to the political agenda the UPC decided to run a candidate.
 Murphy said at the time: "We thought of all types of schemes to approach the politicians, we would ask them to make a statement from their election platforms on their policy to solve unemployment.
 But again we knew that they would easily agree to such a suggestion during the election campaign, just as easily as they would forget the unemployed after they were elected.
 No, the only way to make these people understand that we were a force to be reckoned with was to contest a seat in the election."

 Two names were put forward as possible candidates at a meeting in Parnell Square: Sam Nolan, and Jack Murphy.
 After much consideration it was decided that Murphy would be more suitable.
 When some Committee members suggested that Nolan might be the better choice, Peadar O'Donnell argued that, with a background as a leading member of the Communist party, his candidacy might frighten voters away.
 Nolan himself pointed out that his Communist credentials would have a negative impact as anti-communist sentiment was rife following the Soviet invasion of Hungary of 1956.

-It was decided that Murphy, with his republican background, would run in the Dublin South-Central constituency, firstly because this inner city constituency had a high population density which would be more convenient to canvass compared than a large sprawling area, and secondly it housed the largest Labour Exchange in Dublin City, Werburgh Street.
+It was decided that Murphy, with his republican background, would run in Dublin South-Central, firstly because this inner city constituency had a high population density which would be more convenient to canvass compared than a large sprawling area, and secondly it housed the largest Labour Exchange in Dublin City, Werburgh Street.
 This location offered a platform for the UPC to get their message across.
 They distributed leaflets outside Werburgh Street while across the River Liffey on Dublin's North side, they broadcast election messages from a UPC office at the Dublin Trades' Union Council in Gardiner Street, with hired and borrowed loadspeakers, to men signing on at the nearby Gardiner Street Labour Exchange.